 - Recommendations, submitted subsequent to the established deadline will, if approved after July 1, be made effective the following July 1.

-As such cases develop, Deans should advise the Academic Personnel Office in writing, of the individuals’ names and departments and the anticipated submission dates.
+As such cases develop, Deans should advise the Academic Affairs and Personnel Office in writing, of the individuals’ names and departments and the anticipated submission dates.

 Web page updated 05/27/09